February 25, 2013 Leave a comment

 The times when I was facing a steep climb of the mountain before me.
 It’s easier to take the dread and the pleading to God in that phase.
 Now the mountain has been passed.
 Well I guess it’s bound to be one of many.

 But here…the plateau.
 We’re left in a wake, picking up pieces, finding our way through a new territory.
 Here, the longing is not so present, it’s quiet, it doesn’t loom.
 Yet it hasn’t been fully met.

 And how easy it is to forget it.

 Now this is where true perseverance is found.
 Where real tenacity is born.

 In the quiet, empty times where God seems distant.

 September 8, 2015 4 Comments

 It’s a difficult spot to be in as a student.
-It’s a place of vulnerability, your weaknesses on display, him coaching you through to overcome them.
-It creates a unique bond and I find myself wanting more, thinking of him as a friend, wanting to know more about him, his story, wanting to tell him more about me.
-Then a tiny voice creeps in: It’s a one way bond, he’s not emotionally engaged.
-And you couldn’t expect him to be.
-He has HEAPS of students!
+It’s a place of vulnerability, your weaknesses on display, them coaching you through to overcome.
+It creates a unique bond and I find myself wanting more, wanting to know more about them, their story, are they a friend.
+Then a tiny voice creeps in: It’s a one way bond, they’re not emotionally engaged.
+And you couldn’t expect that, with so many students!
 For me it is a new experience of personal growth.
-For him – he has seen the kind of thing I’m going through, many times before.
-It is his job.
-I pay him.
-How do I distance myself?
+For them – they’ve seen the kind of thing I’m going through, many times before.
+It’s their job.
+I pay them.
+How do I distance myself.